riot/riot.github.io/documentation.md

 ## Riot DOM Caveats

-Riot components rely on browsers rendering so you must be aware of certain situations where your components might not render properly their template.
+Riot components rely on browsers rendering so you must be aware of certain situations where your components might not render their template properly.

 Consider the following tag: